hiteshsahu/Python4ML/src/ml/Index.md

 ##### ML is the study of computer algorithms that improve automatically through experience.

 Older definition
->  ####"the field of study that gives computers the ability to learn without being explicitly programmed."
+> "The field of study that gives computers the ability to learn without being explicitly programmed."
 >-Arthur Samuel

 Modern definition:

->  ####"A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."
+>  "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."
 > Tom Mitchell

 Example: playing checkers.